Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Abstract

 \section{Abstract}

-{ In QCD, magnetic monopoles are crucial elements for the mechanism of color confinement, and instantons induce spontaneous chiral symmetry breaking.
-However, showing the relations among the monopoles, instantons, and chiral symmetry breaking is difficult because of the strong interaction in the low-energy QCD.
-Therefore, we perform numerical simulations and show the relations that experiments can detect.
-First, we add a monopole and an anti-monopole varying their magnetic charges to the QCD vacua by applying the monopole creation operator.
-Second, we estimate the monopole and instanton effects on observables using the eigenvalues and eigenvectors of the overlap Dirac operator.
-Finally, we compare the outcomes with the predictions.
-In the previous research, we found that the added monopoles and anti-monopoles create instantons and anti-instantons.
-We have discovered the following effects on the observables by increasing the number density of instantons and anti-instantons.
-First, the chiral condensate (negative values) decreases.
-Second, the masses of light quarks and mesons become heavy, and the decay constants of light mesons increase.
-Third, the decay width of the charged pion becomes wide; therefore, its lifetime becomes short.
-We have demonstrated quantitative relations among these observables and the number density of instantons and anti-instantons.
-These results, however, were obtained using the QCD vacuum of one lattice volume of one lattice spacing.
-Therefore, this research examines the influences of finite lattice volume and discretization.
-Finally, we obtain the interpolated results at the continuum limit and show the quantitative relations. \PACS{ {11.15.Ex}{Spontaneous breaking of gauge symmetries}\and {11.15.Ha}{Lattice gauge theory}\and {11.30.Rd}{Chiral symmetries}\and {12.38.Aw}{General properties of QCD (dynamics, confinement, etc.)}\and {12.38.Gc}{Lattice QCD calculations}\and {13.20.Cz}{Decay of $\pi$ mesons} } }
+{Our research reveals the relations among monopoles, color confinement, instantons, and chiral symmetry breaking which experiments can detect, by numerical calculations of lattice gauge theory.
+We first add a monopole and an anti-monopole varying their magnetic charges to the gauge field configurations in the quenched approximation of quantum chromodynamics (QCD), by applying the monopole creation operator and investigate the effects of the added monopoles and anti-monopoles on color confinement.
+Second, we reveal the quantitative relations among instantons, anti-instantons, and observables using the eigenvalues and eigenvectors of the overlap Dirac operator, which are calculated using the normal configurations and the configurations with the additional monopoles and anti-monopoles.
+Finally, we ascertain the outcomes by comparing them with the predictions.
+We have already discovered the catalytic effect: the decay width of the charged pion becomes wider and its lifetime becomes shorter than the experimental outcomes by increasing the number density of instantons and anti-instantons.
+However, the outcomes in the previous study were obtained using one lattice volume and lattice spacing.
+In this research, we improve the previous study using a variety of configurations of different lattice volumes and values of the lattice spacing from low to finite temperatures.
+The main purposes of this study are to inspect the influences of the finite lattice volume and discretization on the observables and quantitative relations that we have obtained in our previous research and to acquire the interpolated results at the continuum limit. \PACS{ {11.15.Ex}{Spontaneous breaking of gauge symmetries}\and {11.15.Ha}{Lattice gauge theory}\and {11.30.Rd}{Chiral symmetries}\and {12.38.Aw}{General properties of QCD (dynamics, confinement, etc.)}\and {12.38.Gc}{Lattice QCD calculations}\and {13.20.Cz}{Decay of $\pi$ mesons} } }